Coded Caching with Shared Caches and Private Caches: Problem Setting

 Under uncoded placement, the optimal worst-case rate for the network model in Fig.~\ref{fig:setting} is denoted by $R^{*}_{\textrm{uncoded}}(M_s,M_p)$.
-Under the constraint of uncoded placement, the Maddah-Ali Niesen scheme \cite{MaN}, and the shared cache scheme in \cite{PUE} achieve the optimal rate-memory curves for dedicated \cite{WTP} and shared cache \cite{PUE} networks, respectively.
-Denote the rate-memory tradeoff of the Maddah-Ali Niesen scheme by $R^{*}_{\textrm{MaN}}(M)$, and the rate-memory tradeoff of the shared cache scheme in \cite{PUE} by $R^{*}_{\textrm{PUE}}(M)$.
-Then, the following corollary gives a bound on $R^{*}_{\textrm{uncoded}}(M_s,M_p)$ using $R^{*}_{\textrm{MaN}}(M_s+M_p)$ and $R^{*}_{\textrm{PUE}}(M_s+M_p)$. \begin{corollary} Under uncoded placement, we have
+Under the constraint of uncoded placement, the MaN scheme \cite{MaN}, and the shared cache scheme in \cite{PUE} achieve the optimal rate-memory curves for dedicated \cite{WTP} and shared cache \cite{PUE} networks, respectively.
+We denote the rate-memory tradeoff of the MaN scheme by $R^{*}_{\textrm{MaN}}(M)$, and the rate-memory tradeoff of the shared cache scheme in \cite{PUE} by $R^{*}_{\textrm{PUE}}(M)$.
+Then, the following corollary gives a bound on $R^{*}_{\textrm{uncoded}}(M_s,M_p)$ using $R^{*}_{\textrm{MaN}}(M)$ and $R^{*}_{\textrm{PUE}}(M)$. \begin{corollary} Under uncoded placement, we have